|On this page|

 Each object also has an object name.
 Object names are essentially a convenience - you can set up names so they are easier to remember and recognize than the simple object ID number.
 Object names are not unique, even within the same simulation: multiple objects can have the same name (this may even be useful in some circumstances).

-In object creation nodes (such as RBD Object or Empty object), the Object name parameter controls the name of the created object.
-If you also use the Number of objects parameter to create multiple objects at once, you can use the
+In object creation nodes (such as RBD Object DOP or Empty Object DOP), the Object Name parameter controls the name of the created object.
+If you also use the Number of Objects parameter to create multiple objects at once, you can use the

 The details view normally shows objects by their names, but you can switch it to show object IDs instead.

-Each object and piece of data has a data name.
+Each object and piece of data has a Data Name.
 Solvers look for data on objects by name.
-For example, the RBD solver will look for a data folder on an object called
+For example, the RBD Solver DOP will look for a data folder on an object called

 Forces, and use any force data it finds inside to change the object’s position.

-Since nodes attach data by name, if you tried to use more than one node of the same type, such as two Fan forces, one would overwrite the data of the other if they both attached data as
+Since nodes attach data by name, if you tried to use more than one node of the same type, such as two Fan Force DOPs, one would overwrite the data of the other if they both attached data as

 Forces/Fan.
-So Houdini has the Unique data name option that adds a bit of text to the data name to make it unique.
+So Houdini has the Unique Data Name option that adds a bit of text to the data name to make it unique.
+In the fan example, the Unique Data Name checkbox is located at the bottom of the node’s Data Options tab.

 For example, in this network: